JonnyDev1220/JonnyDev1220/README.md

 - 👀 I’m interested in Web3, AI and Augmented Reality
 - 🌱 I’m currently learning how to build AI based Web and Mobile apps with Open AI API
 - 💞️ I’m looking to work full-time
-- 📫 How to reach me @ JonnyDev1220@gmail.com
+- 📫 How to reach me @jonathan-ebot on linkedin